Andrew-Carlson/Election_Analysis/README.md

 ## Summary
 The  results of the analysis are as follows:

--The candidates were:<br/>
+Candidates:<br/>

 -Charles Casper Stockham<br/>
 -Diana DeGette<br/>
 -Raymon Anthony Doane<br/>

--Results for candidates:<br/>
+Results for candidates:<br/>

 -Charles Casper Stockham received 23.0% of the total votes with 85,213 votes<br/>
 -Diana DeGette received 73.8% of the total votes with 272,892 votes<br/>
 -Raymon Anthony Doane received 3.1% of the total votes with 11,606 votes<br/>

--Winning candidate:<br/>
+Winning candidate:<br/>

 -Candidate Diana DeGette was the winning candidate with 73.8% of the total votes with 85,213 votes.